Unique Preference Aggregation in Design and Decision Making: 3. Demonstrative Example

-Preferences are \textbf{differences in a one-dimensional affine space}, not distance vectors in a vector space.
-Aggregation therefore cannot arise from distance-based operations.
-Distances—whether Euclidean, Manhattan, or other norms—are arbitrary and can generate infinitely many outcomes, failing to preserve preference meaning, ordering, and consistency.
-For this reason, a Linear Preference Space (LPS) must be explicitly constructed.
-Within the LPS, defined by a stable zero-reference and commensurate units of preference differences across criteria, aggregation of z-normalized preferences via the weighted centroid preserves all ratios of differences, respects the affine structure, and remains invariant under affine transformations of the original scales.
-This guarantees that the resulting ranking is \textbf{single, consistent, and unique}, providing a rigorous and preference-theoretically valid decision outcome.
-The weighted least squares distance (WLSD) is used solely as a mathematical device to derive this linear ranking structure within the LPS; the squared differences and the minimization criterion themselves do not carry preference meaning.
+As preferences are \textbf{differences in a one-dimensional affine space}, not distance vectors in a vector space, aggregation cannot arise from distance-based operations.
+Distances—Euclidean, Manhattan, or others—are arbitrary and can produce infinitely many outcomes, failing to preserve preference meaning, ordering, and consistency (see the critique of mathematically invalid aggregations in \cite{french2023reflections}).
+For this reason, a Linear Preference Space (LPS) is required to be explicitly constructed.
+Within the LPS, defined by a stable zero-reference and commensurate units of preference differences across criteria, aggregation of z-normalized preferences via the linear weighted centroid preserves all ratios of differences, respects the affine structure, and remains invariant under affine transformations of the original scales.
+This ensures that the resulting ranking is \textbf{single, consistent, and unique}, providing a rigorous and preference-theoretically valid decision outcome.
+Note that the weighted least squares difference (WLSD) is used solely as a mathematical device to derive this linear ranking structure within the LPS; the squared differences and the minimization criterion themselves do not carry preference meaning.
+The resulting linear weighted centroid avoids these pitfalls and provides a fully consistent framework for preference-based decision-making.

-In contrast, many commonly used MCDM methods that rely directly on distances or pairwise comparisons—such as TOPSIS, VIKOR, Euclidean variants of AHP, and the Best–Worst Method (BWM) (see \cite{kumar2021handbook})—often violate the PFM axioms and do not guarantee linear aggregation of alternatives, leaving rankings potentially inconsistent.
-The WLSD-based weighted centroid within a properly constructed LPS avoids these pitfalls and provides a fully consistent framework for preference-based decision-making.
+In contrast, many commonly used MCDM methods—see \cite{kumar2021handbook} for an overview—do not guarantee adherence to the four PFM axioms.
+Whenever these axioms are not satisfied, the resulting multi-criteria rankings may become inconsistent, non-unique, and therefore decision-invalid.
+Moreover, many group decision-making approaches in multi-objective optimisation—particularly those based on Pareto-dominance sets, distance-to-ideal compromises, or interactive procedures—avoid explicit PFM-based preference aggregation altogether, as confirmed by recent systematic reviews such as \cite{french2023reflections} and \cite{Pajasmaa2025GroupDecision}.
+As a result, their outcomes may not be regarded as valid group decisions.